gabriellopes-7/tire-demand-dashboard/README.md

 This dashboard is a valuable tool for aligning the company’s operations with its business goals, ensuring it continues to meet customer expectations while optimizing efficiency across its supply chain.

 > **Disclaimer:** The data used in this dashboard has been simulated and does not represent actual figures or real company information.
-It is intended solely for illustrative purposes.

 ## Features
 - Quarterly demand analysis by product and warehouse.